konekoya/Bible/README.md

 - Keyboard shortcut for triggering major features, then we should have a shortcut list or doc for user
 - Go back to top button is currently not working in IEs... but does it matter?
 - Should we replace SASS with PostCSS(preCSS plugin)?
+- Think about SMACSS and implement it in the current CSS structure

 # Browser support
 All modern browsers and IE10+